MicrosoftDocs/PowerShell-Docs/reference/6/Microsoft.PowerShell.Core/New-PSSession.md

 Also, the computer must be configured for HTTPS transport or the IP address of the remote computer must be included in the WinRM TrustedHosts list on the local computer.
 For instructions for adding a computer name to the TrustedHosts list, see "How to Add a Computer to the Trusted Host List" in about_Remote_Troubleshooting (http://go.microsoft.com/fwlink/?LinkID=135188).

-To include the local computer in the value of the *ComputerName* parameter, start Windows PowerShell by using the Run as administrator option.
+To include the local computer in the value of the *ComputerName* parameter, start PowerShell by using the Run as administrator option.

 ```yaml
 Type: String[]